slochower/motor-like-properties-response/manuscript.md

 > First, using the same model, the authors should explain carefully how the enzymes without significant conformational change exhibit enhanced diffusivity upon catalysis?

-We would like to clarify that the goal of the manuscript was not to explain the enhanced diffusivity of enzymes upon catalysis.
+We would like to clarify that the primary goal of our manuscript is not to explain the enhanced diffusivity of enzymes upon catalysis.
-Rather, we focus on revealing and describing the dynamics of chiral molecules placed out of equilibrium, sampling two potential energy surfaces.
+Rather, we focus on revealing and describing the dynamics of chiral molecules -- such as enzymes -- that are driven out of equilibrium by a concentration gradient of substrate and product.
+Strictly speaking, our results are not specific for enzymes and a conformational change is not required.
+Any chiral molecule that can be placed out of equilibrium has the potential to undergo directional motion along one degree of freedom.
+The extent to which a molecule shows net flux depends on the shape of the two potential energy surfaces for each state.
-This model has been discussed before (!!!) but the emergence of directional flux has not been discussed.
+The model we employ was developed using theoretical reasoning about the motion of Brownian particles [@miCoCNAy], but the emergence of directional flux in biological systems has hitherto remained unexplored.
 Our conclusions state that the "the hydrodynamic coupling [...] might help explain why some enzymes diffuse faster when catalytically active."
-We will modify the text of our conclusion to focus more on ...
+We will modify the text of our conclusion to highlight that the behavior we describe is just one possible mechanism for enhanced diffusivity.

 > Likewise, for the enzymes with significant conformational changes that have very low kcat, what will the model predict?

-In the main text, we describe the case of HIV protease with $k_\text{cat} \sim 1 \,\text{s}^{-1}$, compared to the relatively high values of catalysis for ADK and PKA.
+In the main text, we describe this case using HIV protease (HIVP), which has a catalytic rate an order of magntiude lower than the rates for adenylate kinase (ADK) and protein kinase A (PKA).
+We demonstrate that increasing the catalytic rate of HIVP to be comparable to ADK and PKA increases the number of torsions that show directional flux and the magnitude of directional flux.

 Directional flux is limited by this low level of catalysis and we show that increasing the catalytic rate increases the level of flux.